jzuhone/pyxsim/doc/source/installing.rst

 Installing
 ----------

-``photon_simulator`` can be installed using pip. pip will attempt to download the dependencies and install them, if they are not already installed in your Python distribution.
+pyXSIM can be installed using pip. pip will attempt to download the dependencies and install them, if they are not already installed in your Python distribution.
 For an easy installation of the dependencies, using a Python package distribution is recommended.
 For example, using the `Anaconda Python Distribution <https://store.continuum.io/cshop/anaconda/>`_: